RandyRDavila/Pickle_Graffiti/README.md

 ### What is it?
 Pickle_Graffiti is a automated conjecturing program.
 This program relies on both heuristics and user interaction in order to produce graph theoretic conjectures.
-This program has been heavily inspired by Siemion Fajtlowicz's Graffit and Ermelinda DeLaVina's Graffiti.pc.
+This program has been heavily inspired by Siemion Fajtlowicz's Graffiti and Ermelinda DeLaVina's Graffiti.pc.

 NP-hard invariants in this version include: